 - 1/2 tsp ground black pepper

-- 5-6 cloves roasted garlic (or sub minced garlic sautéed for 3 minutes in olive oil)*
+- 5-6 cloves raw or roasted garlic (or sub minced garlic sautéed for 3 minutes in olive oil)*

-- Place potatoes in a large saucepan or pot and cover with water.
-Bring to a light boil over medium-high heat, add 1 tsp of sea salt, cover and cook for 25-30 minutes or until very tender.
+- Bring to a light boil over high heat and add 1 tsp of sea salt (as original recipe is written // adjust if altering batch size), and cook for 25-30 minutes or until very tender.
 They should effortlessly slide off a knife when pierced with a knife.

-- While the potatoes are cooking, chop up your chives and measure your butter.
+- While the potatoes are cooking, chop up your chives (optional) and measure your vegan butter.

-- Add in butter, garlic, salt, black pepper and stir to combine.
+- Add in vegan butter, garlic, salt, and black pepper and stir to combine.
 Taste and adjust seasonings as needed.

-- Lastly top with chives, stir and serve as is or your favorite gravy (or mushroom gravy).
+- Lastly top with chives (optional, stir and serve as is or with your favorite gravy (or mushroom gravy).
 Leftovers will keep in the fridge covered for up to a few days.
+Not freezer friendly.

-*To roast a head of garlic, simply cup the top off to expose tips, rub with olive oil, wrap in foil and bake for 50 minutes - 1 hour in a 400 degree oven directly on the rack.
+*To roast a head of garlic, simply cup the top off to expose tips, rub with olive oil, wrap in foil and bake for 50 minutes – 1 hour in a 400-degree F (204 C) oven directly on the rack.
 Cloves should squeeze out easily once cooled.
 Discard skins/peel.